akka/akka/akka-docs/rst/java/untyped-actors.rst

 It should be noted that the :class:`Terminated` message is generated independent of the order in which registration and termination occur.
+In particular, the watching actor will receive a :class:`Terminated` message even if the watched actor has already been terminated at the time of registration.

 Registering multiple times does not necessarily lead to multiple messages being generated, but there is no guarantee that only exactly one such message is
 received: if termination of the watched actor has generated and queued the